Home | Articles | Discuss | About | Help

 A guide to good fish guides

-Even though you have no intention to become a vegetarian you still want to eat fish and shellfish from fisheries that do not have an averse effect on the ocean or coastal waters.
-A sustainable caught or farmed fish so to say.
-Is this possible?
-The short answer is yes.
-The somewhat longer answer is yes, but as long as you make sure the fish is from a healthy population and harvested in a sustainable non-destructive manner.
 In case of farmed / fattened fish (aquaculture, mariculture) the fish or shellfish should not be fed with endangered wild fish The irony of fishfarming: many fish (e.g. cod, salmon, trout) are carnivorous, thus eating other fish (or whatever meat mixture they get in a farm).
-E.g. it takes >5kg (and up to a hundred kg) of feed fish to produce one kg of farmed Salmon. and the farm should not be an ecological hazard (e.g. pollution, risk of escaping fish) to the surrounding environment.
-In general locally caught or raised fish and shellfish is more sustainable than fish caught or raised far away in a different country or continent.
+E.g. it takes >5kg (and up to a hundred kg) of feed fish to produce one kg of farmed Salmon. and the farm should not be an ecological hazard (e.g. pollution, risk of escaping fish) to the surrounding environment (including wild fish populations).
+As a rule of thumb we can also say that locally caught or locally raised fish and shellfish is more sustainable than fish caught or raised far away in a different country or continent.

 Eating with a (clear) conscience